Automattic/remote-data-blocks/docs/extending/query.md

 The default implementation returns an empty array.

-### get_datasource(): DataSourceInterface
+### get_data_source(): DataSourceInterface

-The `get_datasource` method returns the data source associated with the query.
+The `get_data_source` method returns the data source associated with the query.
 By default, this method returns the data source that was provided to the class constructor.
 In most instances, you should not need to override this method.

 ### get_endpoint( array $input_variables ): string